 Much of the New Testament expresses the gift that Christians have “by grace…through faith” (Ephesians 2:8).
 We do not deserve anything but death, yet God still offers the gift of salvation.

-Read the following passage while keeping in mind the book of Ephesians was written to those who have already been saved and come in contact with the blood of Christ.
+Read the following passage while keeping in mind the book of Ephesians was written to those who had already been saved and come in contact with the blood of Christ.

 The only proper way to respond to God’s gift of grace and promise of judgment is by a working faith.

 - By faith Noah prepared (Hebrews 11:7).